NonzwakaziMgxaji/skyvue-weather-app/README.md

 The Weather App does not require any external dependencies or libraries.
 Bootstrap was used to a certain degree however it can be built using plain HTML, CSS, and JavaScript.

-## Key Topics
+## Technologies

-The following technologies used in this project:
+The following technologies are used in this project:

 - HTML
 - CSS